pylipp/financeager/README.md

 Host IP and debug mode are read from the configuration.
 Personally I run a financeager server on my Raspi, making it accessible via local network by setting `host=0.0.0.0`.

-### Client side command line usage
+On the client side, specify the host in the config (defaults to localhost, so rather put the server IP).

-Specify the host in the config (defaults to localhost).
+### Command line usage

 Add earnings (no/positive sign) and expenses (negative sign) to the database: